 IP Justice encourages the USTR to adopt best practices developed in consultation with civil society and industries.
 Additionally, IP Justice suggests that the USTR address the concerns of neutral technology intermediaries in the joint effort to combat the harms of those who directly provided infringing materials.

 Several federal circuit precedents had shown support for technology infrastructure operators not to be liable for Intellectual Property infringement.
 In Perfect 10 v.
 Amazon, the Ninth Circuit held that Google does not distribute copies of the infringing photographs, and Google is not liable for IP infringement because it did not store the materials on the server.
 Google’s search engine only communicates HTML instructions and tells a user’s browser to find images on a website publisher’s computer.
-Furthermore, The Dissenting Opinion in American Broadcasting v.
-Aereo states that Aereo does not perform because it does not choose the content shown.
-Rather, Aereo’s subscribers have complete control over the content to be recorded and transmitted, differentiating Aereo from a cable company.
-As Aereo is not directly engaging in the copyright infringing activity, Aereo cannot be directly liable for infringement.
-Finally, the 2nd Circuit held in Tiffany v. eBay that the website was not liable for Tiffany’s trademark infringement because it was the trademark holder’s responsibility to enforce the mark. eBay had no specific knowledge.
+Furthermore, the 2nd Circuit held in Tiffany v. eBay that the website was not liable for Tiffany’s trademark infringement because it was the trademark holder’s responsibility to enforce the mark. eBay had no specific knowledge of the infringement alleged.

 These analyses could be applied to refute Amazon, Google, Snapchat, and eBay’s nomination and many others as the Notorious Markets by the USTR.
 The USTR should not usurp the role of Congress and the courts in making law and should leave the legislature and the judiciary to decide.